wp-plugins/autoptimize/readme.txt

 == Changelog ==

+= 1.6.3 (work in progress) =
+* todo: implement version check and force clean autoptimize cache on upgrade
+* fix for IE-hacks with javascript inside, causing javascript breakage (as seen in Sampression theme) as reported by Takahiro
+* fix for escaping problem of imported css causing css breakage (as seen in Sampression theme) as reported by Takahiro
+* fix for complex media types in media-attribute [as reported by jvwisssen](http://wordpress.org/support/topic/autoptimize-and-media-queries]
+* tested with WordPress 3.6 which is (almost in beta)[http://make.wordpress.org/core/2013/03/27/were-really-close/]

 = 1.6.2 =
 * Yet another emergency bugfix I'm afraid: apache_request_headers (again in config/delayed.php) is only available on ...
 Apache (duh), breaking non-Apache systems such as ngnix, Lighttpd and MS IIS badly.
 Reported by multiple users, thanks all!